BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    3. Click the "Scan" button for Gordian Seed Tool
    4. Hold your iPhone desplaying the Cosigner Public Key in front of the camera for your computer running Sparrow.
    5. An xpub of the appropriate key derivation should be imported.
-1. [  ] Change the label for Keystore One in Sparrow to be something meaningful like "SSKR Recovery Key"[^25].
+1. [  ] Change the label for Keystore One in Sparrow to be something meaningful, such as "SSKR Recovery Key"[^25].

+You can now close out this seed in Gordian Seed Tool:

 1. [  ] Delete the seed on Gordian Seed Tool.[^26]
 1. [  ] Delete Gordian Seed Tool.